quantumhedgehog/eme/README.md

 ## eme.py

-Python/numpy example of photon statistics retrieval from measured multichannel coincidences using the EME method.
+Minimal example of photon statistics retrieval from measured multichannel coincidences using the EME method.